WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.1.1 =
+* New: The Brazilian Portugese language file was added to the plugin, thanks to Gabriel Galvao.
+* Fixed: The language files are being loaded properly now.
+* Fixed: The points component is activated by default.
+(We tried and failed to do that back in 1.0.1).

 = 1.1.0 =
 * New: You can now add points hooks to a points type by clicking on the hook and choosing the points type to add it to.